Musical.ly: Features

 Musical.ly users could record videos of 15-seconds to 1-minute in one or multiple shots, lip-syncing to sounds or comedy.
 The platform also enabled editing, through 14 pre-set filters and effects that allow a change in speed or reversing the motion of the recording.
 Additionally, Musical.ly also had a feature to create shorter videos, named "live moments", which were essentially GIFs with music.
 Users could "remuse" (reuse) sounds created by other users, which instills a new level of engagement with the content.
 Other ways in which users could interact with each other were through features such as "Ask a Question" and "Duet".
 In this regard, Musical.ly had an option called "Best Fan Forever", through which users can select certain followers who can participate in duets with them.
 Users could also send private messages to their friends using the direct.ly feature.

-Musical.ly had a sister app called Live.ly (stylized "live.ly", in which users could live-stream to their Musical.ly followers.
-On Live.ly, one could buy coins to send gifts to favorite creators, which equal real currency.
-There was also a collaborate option on Live.ly, meaning one could go live with a friend, guest fans to talk to them, and more.

-Musical.ly trends

-Musical.ly's structure allowed the viral dissemination of trends throughout the platform.
-The hashtags that were popular on this social network usually make reference to bits of pop culture and trends among the internet world.
-Because of its massive usage, a lot of events launched within the app could become viral global events, especially among teenagers.
-One of the most notable campaigns launched by Musical.ly was the "Don't Judge Challenge", which became widespread on the platform, as millions of teenagers around the world participated.
+Musical.ly also had its own unique verification feature, in which a crown was showcased at the top of a verified user's profile.
+Users called this being "crowned."
+Users could save private videos or publicly upload them as well.
+This "private" saving feature is similar to the "drafts" on TikTok.
+Similar to the "for you" page on TikTok, musical.ly had a "featured" page, in which specific videos were hand-picked and showcased on the page by musical.ly officials based on their video quality.
+A featured logo would appear on the bottom left near the username.